ericsoonyoulkwon/ericsoonyoulkwon.github.io/_posts/2023-05-25-creating-a-shortcut-keys-using-PERSONAL-XLSB.md

 ![choose-personal-macro](/images/choose-personal-macro.png)

 You can assign a key.
 I always try to use the key that is intuitive enough and aligns with the action.
 I thought B would be great for the black font.
 When I create my own shortcut keys in this way, I always try to avoid using Ctrl + [key] as a shortcut key because there could be default shortcut keys built in Excel and you don’t want your macros to overlap the pre-defined ones.
 For example, Ctrl + B is for making the font bolded.
-So, what I do is hold the Shift key until I see the “+Shift+” pops up, then press the desired key.
+So, what I do is **hold the Shift key until I see the “+Shift+” pops up**, then press the desired key.
 Click ok then the macro black_font is going to be run when Ctrl+Shift+B is pressed.
 Finish repeating to assign shortcut keys to the rest of the macros.

 ![assign-shortcut](/images/assign-shortcut.png)